Amazon.com Widgets

 The Doberman is a highly trainable, intelligent dog.
 He is energetic, alert, loyal, and fearless.
 The Doberman has an air of aristocracy, nobility, and elegance.
 While being very affectionate, he needs to be well socialized with firm, though not harsh, control.
 He requires daily exercise.
 The Doberman tends to chill easily and should be kept indoors on cool nights.

-Harsh owners need to look for another breed because Dobermans are very sensitive and will not deal well with rough treatment.
+Harsh owners should not get a Doberman because Dobermans are very sensitive and will not deal well with rough treatment.
 Abusive treatment will quickly result in a Doberman with a broken spirit.
 Quite often, such an abused dog becomes overly aggressive.
 No dog deserves to be abused.
 Dogs aren't born bad, they're made that way.

 The Doberman has a long, wedge-shaped head with powerful jaws.
 The eyes are almond-shaped (aficionados of the breed prefer the eyes to be dark brown), with a keen, alert expression.
 The bite is a scissors bite.